dacampsss/nftimer/README.md

 # Non-Free Timer (nftimer)
 As a joke as it may seem: if you, as a individual, are using a timer like this.
 Well...
-We are not free, folk (not as free as this free-as-in-freedom-copylefted software, yay)!
+We are not free, people (not as free as this free-as-in-freedom-copylefted software, yay)!

 This project is a fork of TimeCase.
 It is (or will be) my re-learning project, as I was a PHP developer some years ago.
 I pretend to update and modernize this project with a nicer frontend, more update libraries and PHP version etc. So, some ideas to keep track:

 - Update to the latest (and safest) PHP version, considering even replacing libraries if needed;
 - Modernized UI using Svelte (without runes cause I'm a noob);
-- Translations (cause a lot and folks and I ain't english native speakers)!
+- Translations (cause a lot of people like me ain't english native speakers)!
 - Maybe...
 Debian and Arch/AUR packages, to facilitate the setup in Linux servers?

 Below follows the original TimeCase readme.